 Category: WorkReady | May 23, 2016

-Philadelphia – This week, the U.S. Department of Labor awarded the City of Philadelphia a $2 million Summer Jobs and Beyond Grant, which will provide summer and year-round part-time job opportunities for in-school youth as well as year-round employment and work experience for young people who are out of school.
+Philadelphia – This week, the U.S. Department of Labor awarded Philadelphia Works, Inc. a $2 million Summer Jobs and Beyond Grant, which will provide summer and year-round part-time job opportunities for in-school youth as well as year-round employment and work experience for young people who are out of school.
 The City was selected as one of 11 communities nationwide that will receive a total of $21 million in Summer Jobs and Beyond grants.

 Partners in this new initiative include:

 “The City of Philadelphia was thrilled to hear about this federal award to support employment opportunities for young people,” said Commerce Director Harold T. Epps.
 “Employment experiences early on can be a life-changer for young people and will be of tremendous value to the city.
 Youth employment stimulates our local economy, creates safer communities and can help fill the pipeline of employer demand.”

 Philadelphia Works, Inc., will administer the grant through PA CareerLink® Philadelphia: Youth & Young Adult Opportunity Hub (YOH/theHub) project.
 The Hub will target 250 youth ages 14 to 16 in the Philadelphia area.

 "A summer job is the one of the most important life experiences a young person can have," said Mark Edwards, President and CEO of Philadelphia Works.
 "This funding will provide meaningful employment, education and training opportunities for over 200 youth in our city.
 On behalf of the staff and directors of Philadelphia Works, we thank the US Department of Labor for their tremendous support."